qjitu/qjitu/README.md

-## 👋 About Me!:
+## 👋 Hi,I`m Kyosuke!:
-  - I'm a graduate student and a passionate software engineer.
+  - I'm a graduate student and a passionate software engineer.🧑‍🎓
   - I'm particularly interested in **Web development**, **AR**, **IoT**, **machine learning**, and **cloud technologies**.
   - I actively participate in **lightning talks (LTs)** and **hackathons**, constantly seeking opportunities to learn and build exciting things.